 1.3.9 Ensure that the patient knows that they can ask for a second opinion from a different healthcare professional, and if necessary how they would go about this.

-1.3.10 Clarify with the patient at the first point of contact whether and how they would like their partner, family members and/or carers to be involved in key decisions about the management of their condition.
+1.3.10 Clarify with the patient at the first point of contact whether and how they would like their partner, family members and/or carers to be involved in key decisions about the management of their condition (or conditions).
 Review this regularly.
 If the patient agrees, share information with their partner, family members and/or carers.

 1.3.11 If the patient cannot indicate their agreement to share information, ensure that family members and/or carers are kept involved and appropriately informed, but be mindful of any potentially sensitive issues and the duty of confidentiality.